Interdisciplinary Brain Science

 • Researchers who have received their doctoral degree within the past three years at the time of their application for training

-By combining the online course with the participation in an Education event, that qualifies as a complimentary part of the online course ECTS credits can be awarded.
+By combining the online course with the participation in an Education event, that qualifies as a complimentary part of the online course ECTS credits could be awarded.

 THE ONLINE COURSES

-The courses address early career researchers who want to gain knowledge outside their area of specialisation or who are interested in learning about ethical challenges or translation and exploitation of research.
+The courses addressed early career researchers who wanted to gain knowledge outside their area of specialisation or who were interested in learning about ethical challenges or translation and exploitation of research.

-Participants have the possibility of taking an exam related to the online content of the courses.
-Upon successful completion, ECTS credits can be awarded.
-The credits are awarded by the Medical University of Innsbruck / Austria (MUI) if the following conditions are fulfilled:
+Participants had the possibility of taking an exam related to the online content of the courses.
+Upon successful completion, ECTS credits could be awarded.
+The credits were awarded by the Medical University of Innsbruck / Austria (MUI) if the following conditions are fulfilled: